 Katerine Ramirez Nieto is a PhD student in the Department of Agriculture, Environment, and Development Economics (AEDE) at The Ohio State University.

-She has worked in the non-profit and financial sectors; and more recently, on organizations related to economic research.
-Through her academic and professional experiences, she has built a portfolio or research interests in development economics.
-She focuses on individual’s incentives to improve their own welfare and escape poverty.
-Under the supervision of Joyce Chen, she wishes to explore different settings in which these incentives interact with temporary or permanent migrations.
+She worked in the non-profit and financial sectors; and more recently, on organizations related to economic research.
+Through her academic and professional experiences, she built a portfolio of research interests in demography and development economics.
+She focuses on migration and gender.
+Under the supervision of , she has explored different mechanisms that migration affects household outcomes and individual preferences.

 Advisor: Dr. Joyce Chen